Help us match you with local pros in your area

 Ductwork Cleaning | $406-$1,014 |

-Choose an HVAC company with highly trained technicians who have proper licensing and experience.
-HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on the kind of equipment they intend to work with).
+It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
+In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 Illinois doesn't have state-level contractor licensing requirements.
-However, there may be local regulations.
-Be sure to check with your municipal government to confirm that your contractor meets all of the requirements.
+However, there may be local regulations, so make sure to check with your municipal government to confirm that your contractor meets all the requirements.
 You can verify an Illinois business license on the Secretary of State's website.
-You should also check reviews and complaints on sites like Google Reviews, the Better Business Bureau (BBB), and Yelp.
-Pick a company with positive reviews and testimonials about great customer experiences.
+You should also check reviews and complaints on sites like Google Reviews, Yelp, and the Better Business Bureau (BBB).
+Pick a company with glowing reviews and reports of good customer experiences.

 Always make sure you know the details of any project.
-For HVAC repairs, your provider should list which parts require replacement and why.
-Confirm that your technician will clean and test your system after repairs are completed to ensure that it’s working properly.
-When replacing your HVAC system, ask the contractor to describe the new brand, energy efficiency, estimated installation time, features, and model.
-Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.
+For HVAC repairs, your provider should detail which parts require replacement and why.
+Confirm that your technician will clean and test the full system after repairs are finished to ensure that it’s working properly.
+When replacing your HVAC, have the contractor explain the new model, estimated installation time, brand, features, and energy efficiency.
+Before work starts, make sure you understand how your provider will determine the right system size for your home and what the price will be.

-Reputable HVAC companies back their work with warranties.
+Trustworthy HVAC companies back their work with warranties.
 Compare warranties from different companies, while remembering that more comprehensive coverage is better.
-Look for the company that offers the most coverage for a reasonable price.
+Look for the company that provides the most coverage for a fair price.

-Normally, you should have your HVAC system inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also have an inspection if you start to notice any issues, such as leaks, strange noises, or unusual smells.
-If your home has ductwork, it should be serviced every few years.
+Normally, your HVAC system should be inspected twice a year.
+After that inspection, your technician will tell you what, if any, services are needed.
+You should also have an inspection if you start to notice any issues, like leaks, strange noises, or unusual smells.
+If you have ductwork in your home, it should be serviced every few years.

-The best times to have an HVAC inspection are during the spring and fall.
-Technicians tend to be less busy during these times, so it will be easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, when it typically sees the most use.
+The best times of the year to have your HVAC system inspected are during the spring and fall.
+Technicians tend to be less busy during these times, which makes it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, the times of the year when it gets the most use.

-You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
-You might also consider purchasing a smart thermostat.
+You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
+During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
+You might also consider getting a smart thermostat.

-Your HVAC company might provide financing options through a third-party lender, or you might be able to obtain a loan on your own.
-It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.
+Your HVAC company may offer financing options via a third-party lender, or you might choose to obtain a loan on your own.
+It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.